F1248/OpenCore-Legacy-Patcher/docs/TERMS.md

 Term | Description
 --- | ---
 **macOS**        | Apple's own UNIX based OS used for Mac machines and is "What makes a Mac a Mac".
-**Windows**      | Microsoft's proprietary OS that is used and supported on a wide range of devices **Linux**        | Family of open source Unix-like operating systems based on the Linux kernel, an operating system kernel first released on September 17, 1991, by Linus Torvalds.
+**Windows**      | Microsoft's proprietary OS that's used and supported on a wide range of devices **Linux**        | Family of open source Unix-like operating systems based on the Linux kernel, an operating system kernel first released on September 17, 1991, by Linus Torvalds.
 Linux is typically packaged in a Linux distribution.
 Note that while macOS and Linux may be UNIX-based, they're vastly different.
 **Bootloader**   | Piece of software that loads an OS, usually made by the OS creators.
 OpenCore is technically not a bootloader per se (see boot manager explanation down below).
 Apple's Boot.efi would be the actual boot loader in a Mac.
-**Boot Manager** | Piece of software that manages bootloaders – we have many of these: Clover, systemd-boot, OpenCore, rEFInd, rEFIt… These are generally seen as prepping the system for the actual boot loader.
+**Boot Manager** | Piece of software that manages bootloaders – we've many of these: Clover, systemd-boot, OpenCore, rEFInd, rEFIt… These are generally seen as prepping the system for the actual boot loader.
 ---
 Term | Description
 --- | ---